NEW ⚡️ EUROPE : Free shipping for orders 90€ and +.

 Saying hello to menstrual cups means saying goodbye to pads and tampons!
-Each cup is made of either silicone or latex, and is inserted into the vagina to collect menstrual blood.
-Your vaginal muscles keep it in place, and it can be worn for up to 12 hours.
-However, we recommend emptying your cup every 4 to 6 hours depending on your flow in order to mitigate the risks associated with toxic shock.
+Each cup is made of either silicone or latex, and you insert one into your vagina to collect menstrual blood.
+Your vaginal muscles keep it in place, and you can wear it for up to 12 hours.
+However, we recommend emptying it every 4 to 6 hours depending on your flow in order to mitigate the risk of toxic shock.

 Menstrual Cup Guide

 Menstrual cups are great alternatives to tampons and pads,because they have way longer lifespans.
 You can reuse the same cup for years, unlike other forms of protection that you have to chuck out after a single use!
 Plus, when compared to tampons, cups pose a lower risk of irritation, vaginal infection, and toxic shock syndrome.

 And because they prevent blood from coming into contact with the air, cups don’t produce any odours.
 You can even urinate comfortably while your cup is in place!

 To use your menstrual cup properly and effectively, wash your hands before and after you handle it.
 When your cup is full, you’ll need to remove and empty it.
 Before reinserting it, you’ll have to wash it thoroughly.

 You want to empty your menstrual cup at least 2 or 3 times a day..
 Between periods, you’ll need to remember to boil your cup so it’s sterilized for next time.
 Keep your eyes, fingers, and nose on guard for signs of deterioration, like a sticky or powdered film, discolouration, or odours.